antixenoinitiative/axiwiki/Unlocking-Engineers.md

 ## Full List
 Since many of these engineers have pre-requisites, the full list of engineers who must be unlocked is much longer.
 The full list is as follows (> denotes referrals):
-- Elvira Martuuk > Marco Qwent > Professor Palin
+- Elvira Martuuk > Marco Qwent > Professor Palin (Palin pre-requisites can be skipped with a trick, see further below)
 - Felicity Farseer (optional, but highly recommended)
 - The Dweller > Lei Cheung
 - Todd McQuinn > Selene Jean